 She has recently published a retrospective book about her 30 years of collecting that accompanied a large exhibition in the Shirley Sherwood Gallery.

 The Association of British Botanical Artists is honoured to have Dr Sherwood as their founding Patron.

-Founding member and natural history artist with a primary interest in butterflies and their larval host food plants.
-Elaine spent 20 years as a science teacher before returning to her love of botanical art and I am really looking forward to helping grow the association for the benefit of our members.
+I am a founding member and natural history artist with a primary interest in butterflies and their larval host food plants.
+I spent 20 years as a science teacher before returning to my love of botanical art and I am really looking forward to helping grow the association for the benefit of our members.
 Please feel free to contact me at any time, I would love to hear from you.

 Founding member and highly regarded botanical artist who between paintings works on local plant conservation, surveying wildflower habitats for local authorities and helping local communities improve their wildlife areas.

 I am passionate about plants and have a degree in Botany from Bristol University, I still live in the Bristol area.
 For over twenty years I have been involved in Botanical Art both as a practitioner and as a teacher.